-Creme Fraiche, Buttermilk, Kefir recipes
+How to Make Creme Fraiche, Buttermilk, and Kefir (recipes)

 Put 1 tbsp. whole-milk buttermilk, good-quality commercial buttermilk, or Crème Fraiche from previous batch in 2 cups of heavy cream in wide-mouth mason jar.
 Place on the counter in a warm place until it thickens (about 24 hours).
 Place in fridge.
 Will keep for quite a long time.
 Use as a replacement for sour cream--it's better for you, and tastes better, too!